 Describing the character in a 2008 interview with Daily Mail, Depp said that Todd “makes Sid Vicious look like an innocent paper boy.”

 “But Tim says he saw him as a very tragic guy, although he didn’t set out to glorify a serial killer.
 He saw him as just a very sad character.
-Sweeney Todd becomes obsessed with that dream of revenge and that becomes a compulsive obsession, a madness,” he added.
+Sweeney Todd becomes obsessed with that dream of revenge and that becomes a compulsive obsession, a madness,” Depp said.

 This explains why he wore heavy white make-up and had his eyes blackened.
 It was to portray a mix of sadness and death on the face of the character.
-His hair, too, bore a bleached white strip.
+His hair, too, bore a smudge of white colouring.

-Sweeney Todd was one of the most acclaimed roles played by Johnny Depp, and it earned him an Academy Award nomination for Best Performance by an Actor in a Leading Role.
+Sweeney Todd was one of the most amazing roles played by Johnny Depp.
+It earned him an Academy Award nomination for Best Performance by an Actor in a Leading Role.
 Colleen Atwood, who worked on the costumes, received a nomination for Best Achievement in Costume Design.